Sam-Scott-McMaster/the-team-assignment-team-14/README.md

 The number of attempts will be displayed on the screen.

-Additionally, there may be a delay with clicking buttons on certain
+Additionally, there may be a delay with clicking buttons on certain devices.

 Libraries
 -----------------------